ladiasnk/Data_analysis_with_Python/README.md

 # Pandas practise
 The second file consists another jupyter notebook with many applications and useful things about pandas datframes and their different  manipulations with data

+# The third and last file of this repository consists of a real world dataframe found in a csv file, analysed and visualized using matplotlib and pandas as well as other python features.
+For more details check the file!!!

 ### The code is executed cell by cell and the output is visible below each cell.Enjoy!